Looking for things to do in Avila, Spain? Here is the guide to the best sites to visit and things to see in Avila in a day.

 If you do decide to stay in Avila overnight, consider staying in Parador de Avila.
 The idea behind Parador Hotels is that they enable their guests to spend a night in a historic monument.
 And Avila is the perfect town for staying in a Parador hotel.

-Avila Parador (Parador de Avila) is located in a 16th-century palace steps away from the town wall and within a 5-minute walk of Convento de Santa Teresa and a 10-minute walk to Basilica de San Vicente.
+Avila Parador (Parador de Avila) is located in 16th-century palace steps away from the town wall and within a 5-minute walk of Convento de Santa Teresa and a 10-minute walk to Basilica de San Vicente.

 La Casa del Presidente